google/hyou/sphinx/index.rst

    In contrast to usual :py:class:`dict`, it is immutable (unless :py:meth:`refresh` is called), and elements are ordered.

    Ordered values can by accessed by indices.
 That is, ``obj[i]`` is equivalent to ``obj.values()[i]`` when ``i`` is an integer.

+   .. attribute:: key

+      The spreadsheet ID.

+      This property is read-only.

    .. attribute:: title